qble2/pdf-viewer-spring-fx-app/README.md

 - [Lombok](https://projectlombok.org) is used to reduce boilerplate code.

 ## Features:
-The application allows the user to
+The application allows the user to:
 - Load PDF files from a directory.
 - Browse loaded PDF files in a flat view or a hierachical view.
 - Filter PDF files based on the file name, with autocompletion.